samsquire/ideas5/README.md

 For example, memory handles make garbage collection easier.

+Context merge, interleave

 # 381. Coroutines for single threaded but also useable in a multithreaded context

+How should coroutines communicate with other threads? async/await?
+CSP between threads?

 # 382. Optimisations related to locality